 5) Black/Blue Cohosh*

-Not only can these herbs be used to stimulate a miscarriage in the first 6 weeks of pregnancy, but they can also be used to stimulate childbirth as they’ve been used for this purpose by midwives.
+Not only can black cohosh and blue cohosh be used to stimulate a miscarriage in the first 6 weeks of pregnancy, but they can also be used to stimulate childbirth as they’ve been used for this purpose by midwives.
 However, these herbs are also harmful if taken for a long period of time, so use with caution.

 6) Cotton Root Bark